Become an Intern with the Office of the Attorney General

 The Department of Law offers unpaid internships and externships for school credit to first, second and third-year law students only.
 This is a great opportunity to gain first-hand experience and course credit.

-Interns must be in their first, second or third year of law school, have the ability to allocate a minimum of 15 to 20 hours per week, work 10 to 12 weeks, and successfully complete a criminal background check and fingerprint check.
+Interns must be in their first, second or third year of law school, have the ability to allocate a minimum of 15 to 20 hours per week, work a minimum of 10 to 12 weeks, and successfully complete a criminal background check and fingerprint check.

 NOTE: Civil Litigation & Employment Law, Criminal Justice, and Natural Resources do not accept first-year law students.